Barclays Blue Rewards is a scheme open to their current account holders that pays you for having a current account. And it’s easy to do.

 If you’re an existing customer, Barclays often offer double rewards in the first month you join Blue Rewards, so keep an eye out.

-It certainly is.
+This is a must for Barclays customers.
 As long as you remember to transfer in £800 and have 2 Direct Debits, you can earn a minimum of £4 easily.
 Plus, the cashback offers can be generous compared to many other similar schemes.